Norm of the North: Plot

 Norm, a polar bear, is the son of the King of the Arctic.
 In his youth, he realizes his ability to speak to humans, a trait shared only by his grandfather.
 Because of this, he is made an outcast from the other animals, only being accepted by Socrates, a wise seagull, and Elizabeth, a female polar bear whom Norm is in love with.

-Years later, Norm's grandfather has become the world's most famous polar bear and human tourists are filling the Arctic.
+Years later, Norm's grandfather has disappeared, and human tourists are filling the Arctic.
 Socrates shows Norm and three Arctic lemmings a luxury condo that has been installed on the ice.
 Inside this condo is Vera, a representative for wealthy developer Mr. Greene.
-After Norm saves Vera from an avalanche, she tells him to find an actor to play a polar bear for their campaign.
-Norm denies this, but soon falls in love with Vera much to the jealousy of the lemmings.
-When his grandfather embarrasses him in front of the sea lions, Norm chases a boy named Pedro who then discovers Norm.
-But just before Pedro and Norm could get together, Norm is tranquilized and taken away from the Arctic leaving Pedro saddened about what happened and the Lemmings are also taken as well much to the horror of his grandfather.

-The next morning, they wake up in New York City.
-Norm freaks out by this, but discovers Vera who has come to New York City as well.
-The Lemmings discover a filming Studio and they go in.
-However a man wearing some white glasses tries to attack Norm by struggling and strangling him in ropes.
-Norm manages to regain his strength and takes off the white glasses and is shocked by discovering that the disguise was Pedro.
-After hearing that Pedro works at the filming Studio, the two become friends and Norm apologizes for chasing him.

-In the city, Norm pretends to be an actor and auditions for Pedro's commercial and is taken to dinner by Vera.
-The two celebrate and are succeeded by all of the hosts.
-During a public incident in the restaurant, Norm subdues Pedro gaining the attention of the media and heightening for approval ratings.
-Pedro decides to hire Norm as his mascot.
+After Vera is saved by Norm from an avalanche, Mr. Greene calls her to find a polar bear mascot for their commercial, campaigning to sell houses at the Arctic.
+Alarmed, Socrates convinces Norm and the lemmings to stow away on a ship to New York City.